Vitozz/cppAlsaVolume/README.md

 >make

-to build wiht pulseaudio support:
+to build with pulseaudio support:

 >cmake -DUSE_PULSE=ON ..

+>make

+to build with gtkmm-2.4 support:

+>cmake -DUSE_GTK3=OFF ..

 >make